Audrina Patridge Addresses Lauren Conrad & Whitney Port's Pregnancies

 Now, Audrina is opening up about what it's like watching everyone reach such major milestones.

-The swimsuit designer chatted with E!
+The PREY SWIM swimsuit designer chatted with E!
 News at 102.7 KIISFM's Pick Your Purse Party and dished about Lauren and Whitney's announcements.
 "It was amazing.
 Finally!
 The five main Hills girls are all married or pregnant or moms," she said, including Heidi Montag, who married Spencer Pratt in 2009.

 "It's awesome.
 We're all on the same page now," she continued.
 "It's really cool.
 I congratulated Whitney.
 And Lauren, she's going to be such a good mom.
 I'm really happy for them.
 Being a mom is the best thing in the world so I'm really excited for them."